acidonper/openshift4-advanced-cluster-security/README.md

 rhacs-operator-controller-manager-67487c958f-xqv6b   2/2     Running   0          29m
 ```

+NOTE: This repository has been tested with RHACS v3.69.0

 ### Install **RHACS Central Component**

 Once the operator is up and running, it is time to deploy the *RHACS Central Component*, named *RHACS Control Plane*, following the next steps: